Protobothrops elegans

 Protobothrops elegans is a pit viper species endemic to Japan in the southern Ryukyu Islands.
 No subspecies are currently recognized.
 Common names include: elegant pit viper, Sakishima habu (サキシマハブ), and elegant tree viper.

 Description

-Scalation includes 25 (sometimes 23) rows of dorsal scales at midbody, 179–192 (males) or 182–196 (females) ventral scales, 63–90 subcaudal scales, and 8 (sometimes 7 or 9) supralabial scales.
+Scalation of Protobothrops elegans includes 25 (sometimes 23) rows of dorsal scales at midbody, 179–192 (males) or 182–196 (females) ventral scales, 63–90 subcaudal scales, and 8 (sometimes 7 or 9) supralabial scales.

 During 1965–2011, 2447 snakebites from this snake are reported with one fatality.

-Geographic range
+Geographic distribution

-It is found in Japan in the southern Ryukyu Islands, specifically in the Yaeyama Islands.
+Protobothrops elegans is found in Japan in the southern Ryukyu Islands, specifically in the Yaeyama Islands.
 The type locality is unknown.
 Boulenger listed it as "---- ?" while Gray's original 1849 description gives "West Coast of [North?]
 America."
 A restriction to "Ishigaki-Shima [Ryukyu Islands, Japan]" was proposed by Stejneger (1907).